 Goodwill comprises the excess fair value of the consideration paid over the fair value of the net assets acquired.
-Factors that make up the amount of goodwill recognized include expected synergies from the acquisition, the expertise and the knowledge of the assembled workforce and cost saving opportunities in the delivery of certain shared administrative and other services.
+Factors that make up the amount of goodwill recognized include expected synergies from the acquisition, the expertise and the knowledge of the assembled workforce, and cost-saving opportunities in the delivery of certain shared administrative and other services.
 Goodwill is not deductible for tax purposes.

-(In thousands of Canadian dollars, except share and per share information)
+Years ended December 31, 2016 and 2015 (In thousands of Canadian dollars, except share and per share information)

-(g) Summary of 2015 acquisitions:
+(g) Summary of 2015 acquisitions